cmucloudcourse/Project5/README.md

 # Task 2
 Store user-follower relationship in HBase and write a Java servlet to find all the followers of a given user.
+There could have been a little more introduction to HBase.

 # Task 3
 Store all the comments by the user in Mongo DB and write a Java servlet to find all the comments of a given user.